Wild Pink (band)

 Wild Pink is an American indie rock band from the boroughs of Brooklyn and Queens in New York City.

 History

 Wild Pink began in 2015, releasing an EP titled 2 Songs.
 In May 2015, Wild Pink joined Texas Is Funny Records and released a new single, as well as announcing a second EP, Good Life, which was released on June 30, 2015.
 In 2016, the band announced their self-titled debut full-length album, which was released on the Tiny Engines label in February 2017.
 The band's second album, Yolk in the Fur, was released on July 20, 2018.

+In January 2020, Wild Pink contributed to a benefit compilation in support of Bernie Sanders's 2020 presidential run.
+Organized by indie rock band Strange Ranger, the compilation was titled "Bernie Speaks With the Community."

 The band's third album, A Billion Little Lights, was released on February 19, 2021, with Royal Mountain Records.
-Two months later, in April 2021, the band released the EP 6 Cover Songs, which includes cover to songs by Taylor Swift, Coldplay, Bruce Springsteen, and a cover of the Jeopardy! theme tune.
+Two months later, in April 2021, the band released the EP 6 Cover Songs, which includes covers of songs by Taylor Swift, Coldplay, Bruce Springsteen, and a cover of the Jeopardy! theme tune.
+The band released their fourth studio album ILYSM in 2022.
+On October 4, 2024 the band released its fifth studio album Dulling the Horns on Fire Talk Records.